CLOVIS-AI/website/docs/website/docs/experience/arcachon.md

 At the end of the internship, the town hall contracted me as a freelancer to perform corrective maintenance and implement additional features.

-Sadly, the initial context of the internship—during the summer months, when half the staff is on holidays, and the other is extremely busy—meant that very little user feedback could be collected during development.
-After a year in production, and much more in-depth user studies, as well as the development of the new website having started, a full rewrite was started, but had to be abandoned six months later due to funding issues.
+Sadly, the initial context of the internship—during the summer months, when half the staff is on holidays, and the other is extremely busy—meant that very little user feedback could be collected during initial development.
+After a year in production, much more in-depth user studies, and the start of the development of the new website, a full rewrite was started, but had to be abandoned six months later due to funding issues.

-The new website of the town is live as of late 2023, and includes full Formulaide integration, but no Formulaide-based forms are currently publicly available because the development of Formulaide 2.0 was not finished.
+The new website is live as of late 2023, and includes full Formulaide integration, but no Formulaide-based forms are currently publicly available because the development of Formulaide 2.0 was not finished.

 ## Technical stack (Formulaide 1.0)